Cyber Security Body of Knowledge (CyBOK) Training Course

 Participants attending this course will

-- Gain an understanding of fundamental concepts in security, IT security, and secure coding
+Understand foundational concepts of general security, IT security, and secure coding

 Audience